Skip to main content

 How Do Colleges Evaluate GPAs?

-It’s common for colleges to recalculate the GPAs of applicants to account for a variety of factors ranging from the rigor of coursework to prioritizing certain classes—the result is a weighted GPA.
-For example, colleges frequently place more weight on AP and honors classes than standard ones and some colleges assign more value to classes in core subject areas like English, history, math, and science than they do extracurriculars like band, physical education, and art.
+It’s common for colleges to recalculate the GPAs of applicants to account for using factors ranging from the rigor of coursework to prioritizing certain classes—the result is a weighted GPA.
+For example, colleges frequently place more weight on AP and honors courses than standard ones, and some colleges assign more value to classes in core subject areas like English, history, math, and science than they do extracurriculars like band, physical education, and art.

 Weighted GPAs are generally more important in the college admissions process than unweighted GPAs.
-This is because weighted GPAs paint a more comprehensive picture of applicants, providing insight into how well they performed academically along with how challenging a course load they pursued.
+This is because weighted GPAs provide a more comprehensive picture of applicants, offering insight into both their academic performance and the rigor of their coursework.

 Many highly selective colleges use a tool known as Academic Index to screen out candidates they deem academically unqualified.
-Calculated using two main data points—GPA and test scores—students who fail to meet a college’s Academic Index requirement are in peril of not having their application receive serious consideration.
+Academic Index is calculated using two main data points, GPA and test scores.
+Students who fail to meet a college’s Academic Index requirement are in peril of not having their application receive serious consideration.
 This is one reason why colleges are more likely to accept students with low GPAs if they have high test scores—they raise an applicant’s Academic Index.

 Although GPA plays an important role in college admissions decisions, it’s just one of many factors that colleges consider.
 Other elements that influence admissions decisions include extracurricular activities, essays, and interviews—all of which can help students with lackluster GPAs wow admissions committees.